rafaelha/vscode-flamegraph/README.md

 ![Profile python script](https://github.com/rafaelha/vscode-flamegraph/blob/a0f7c296fa3d9fa55fba485436ed31573d02c86f/assets/screenshot-python.png?raw=true)

 Your code will be profiled with [py-spy](https://github.com/benfred/py-spy).
-You can interrupt the profiling anytime via `Ctrl+C`.
+You can interrupt the profiling anytime with `Ctrl+C`.
 The profiling results are visualized next to your code and as a flamegraph in a new tab.

-To hide the inline annotions, right-click anywhere in the editor and select `Flamegraph: Toggle Inline Profile`.
+To hide the inline annotations, right-click anywhere in the editor and select `Flamegraph: Toggle Inline Profile`.

-Additionally, on linux, macOS, and WSL, basic memory profiling is supported with [memray](https://github.com/bloomberg/memray).
-Use the command palette in VS Code (Cmd+Shift+P/Ctrl+Shift+P) to select `Flamegraph: Profile file with memray` or `Flamegraph: Profile cell with memray` in Jupyter notebooks.
+Additionally, on Linux, macOS, and within WSL or Docker containers, basic memory profiling is supported with [memray](https://github.com/bloomberg/memray).
+Use the command palette in VS Code (Cmd+Shift+P/Ctrl+Shift+P) to select `Flamegraph: Profile file with memray` or `Flamegraph: Profile cell with memray`.
 This will show memory allocations for the time snapshot where heap memory usage reached its maximum.

 ![Profile python script with memray](https://github.com/rafaelha/vscode-flamegraph/blob/d65a08926137a2e7b8a01cd120f61482cc5c423d/assets/screenshot-memray.png?raw=true)